 The week Lex CEU was passed, another piece of legislation was also tabled: about listing foreign-funded NGOs, Russia-style.

 At the same time, the central bank governor started a completely unnecessary attack on the US, claiming that they are somehow behind the unraveling of the biggest Ponzi-scheme in Hungarian history.
 In order to overthrow the government.
-No one was accusing him of anything right now – at least not about this particular case.
+The reason his sudden snap is so baffling is that no one was accusing him of anything – at least not about this particular case.
+No one mentioned that Ponzi scheme lately (even though they should) because no one has the capacity anymore to write about so many scandals in Hungary.

-Conspiracy theories fall on fertile ground in the minds of strongmen who gained power by very similar moves: by threats and blackmail and collecting kompromat.
+Conspiracy theories fall on fertile ground in the minds of strongmen who gained power by exactly those kinds of tactics: by threats and blackmail and collecting kompromat.

 Follow us on Facebook or subscribe to newsletter